nkchakra/Case_LFG/README.ISAAC.txt

+11/16/2018
+Gantt chart says I should be working with Nikhil to set up data tables and connecting frontend and backend Got the get and post requests workingsih

 11/09/2018
 Gantt Chart says I should be working with Nikhil to set up data tables and connect frontend and backend.
 Modified all the files to have consistent parameter names with backend parameters